Pascal Zuberbühler

-Pascal Zuberbühler (born 8 January 1971) is a Swiss former professional footballer who played as a goalkeeper.
+Pascal "Zubi" Zuberbühler (born 8 January 1971) is a Swiss former professional footballer who played as a goalkeeper.

-He played in the Swiss Super League for Grasshopper, Basel and Neuchâtel Xamax.
+He played in the Swiss Super League for Grasshoppers, Basel and Neuchâtel Xamax.
 He also had a season on loan to Bayer Leverkusen of the Bundesliga, and late in his career he represented West Bromwich Albion and Fulham in England.

-Zuberbühler earned 51 caps for Switzerland between 1994 and 2008, and was selected for UEFA Euro 2004, the 2006 FIFA World Cup and UEFA Euro 2008.
-At the middle tournament, the Swiss were the only team in the competition's history to be eliminated without conceding a goal.
+Zuberbühler earned 51 caps for Switzerland between 1994 and 2008 and was selected for UEFA Euro 2004, the 2006 FIFA World Cup and UEFA Euro 2008.
+At the middle tournament, Switzerland were the only team in the competition's history to be eliminated without conceding a goal.

 Club career

 Early career

-Born in Frauenfeld, Thurgau, Zuberbühler played his youth football with local amateur club FC Frauenfeld and advanced to their first team, who at that time played in the 1st League, the third tier of Swiss football.
-During the winter break of the 1991–92 Nationalliga A season he transferred to and signed his first professional contract with Grasshopper Club Zürich.
+Born in Frauenfeld, Thurgau, Zuberbühler played his youth football with local amateur club Frauenfeld and advanced to their first team, who at that time played in the 1st League, the third tier of Swiss football.
+During the winter break of the 1991–92 Nationalliga A season he transferred to and signed his first professional contract with Grasshoppers.
 He played his league debut for his new club on 8 April 1992 in the away game against Lausanne-Sport.
 The game ended in a 1–1 draw.
 Zuberbühler played with GC for seven and a half years.
-During this time he made 187 league appearances for Grasshopper Club Zürich, winning the Nationalliga A three times (1994–95, 1995–96, 1997–98) and the Swiss Cup once (1993–94).
+During this time, he made 187 league appearances for Grasshoppers, winning the Nationalliga A three times (1994–95, 1995–96, 1997–98) and the Swiss Cup once (1993–94).